XE-i23333/Audio-2-MIDI/README.md

 | CUDA | NVIDIA GPU | CUDA 12.4 (cu124) |
 | DirectML | AMD, Intel, or NVIDIA GPU, DX12 required | DirectML Execution Provider |

 The CUDA edition requires an NVIDIA driver compatible with at least CUDA 12.4.
 The DirectML edition requires Windows 10/11, DirectX 12 support, and a current graphics driver.
-Even older Intel integrated graphics (tested with Intel UHD 620) can run via DirectML.
+Even older Intel iGPUs (tested with Intel UHD 620) can run via DirectML.
 Choose CPU if you are unsure.

 ## 📦 Download and Run